 The AIK assistant coach also said Bangura’s momentum carried him into Miller.
 “There was no intent,” Novakovic said.

-History of violence The black-and-gold clad fans of AIK have a reputation for bad behavior.
+The black-and-gold clad fans of AIK have a reputation for bad behavior.
 AIK fans stormed the field last year during a derby match with Djurgården, forcing a 15-minute stop in the game.
 The Union of European Football Associations fined the club $21,000 last April for fan behavior during a UEFA Champions League match against Rosenborg.
 In September, UEFA hit AIK with an $82,000 fine after fans attacked the bus carrying players from Bulgarian side Levski Sofia following a scoreless draw in a Europa League match.

 AIK officials blame ultra-right-wing gangs that hide among legitimate fans for many of the problems.
 A secretive group that calls itself The Firm promised violence during the Syrianska match in posts on an AIK Internet discussion board.
 The group often uses racially charged language in its posts.
 Södertälje has a large Muslim population while Syrianska is a traditional club of Arab Christians living in Sweden.